 - November 18, 2021 – Workshop Recap: Threat Rankings, Recovery Criteria Review and Discussion, Next Steps

 Reducing Vessel Strikes

 Collisions between whales and large vessels can injure or kill the whales and damage the vessels, but they often go unnoticed and unreported.
 The most effective way to reduce collision risk is to keep whales and vessels apart.
 When this is not possible, the next best thing is for vessels to slow down and keep a lookout for whales to reduce both the likelihood of collisions as well as the potential severity of impact if one occurs.
-In all but one instance when captains have self-reported a collision with a whale, the crew reported they never saw a whale before the collision happened.
+In all but one instance when captains have self-reported a collision with a North Atlantic right whale, the crew reported they never saw a whale before the collision happened.

 Addressing Ocean Noise

 Low-frequency underwater noise may threaten Rice’s whales by interrupting their normal behavior and driving them away from areas important to their survival, such as feeding areas.
 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on whale behavior and hearing.
 In 2018, we revised technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammal hearing.